ricston-git/blog-contacts-app/README.md

 [INFO] |     +- javax.ws.rs:jsr311-api:jar:1.1.1:compile
 ```

-The code generator is pulling in the jar we want out, and come to think of it, it really makes no sense to include the raml-jaxrs-codegen-core as a dependency which is carried over when contacts-app-api is dependend upon in another project.
-The code generator is only used to generate code, to build our contacts-app-api.
+The code generator is pulling in the jar we want out, and come to think of it, it really makes no sense to include the raml-jaxrs-codegen-core as a dependency which is carried over when contacts-app-api is depended upon in another project.
+The code generator is only used to generate code - i.e. to build our contacts-app-api.
 It is not something we need at runtime.
 Therefore, using the scope of provided on the code generator will have the effect we're after, to include the dependency while building contacts-app-api but not when depending on it from another module.

 What I'd like to quickly demo now is how to use JHades in other scenarios.
 Let's replicate the issue we are having here in the context of a war Maven module, where we don't have the luxury of simply dropping in some code to print out the overlapping jars.